MarjorieTaboada/G-CDataWeek-4/README.md

 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The tidydata.txt is the output after the 5th step.
+The tidy_data.txt is the output after the 5th step.